fako/writing/main/characters/the-one.md

 Moko (The One)
 ==============

-This is the main character.
 He develops from being a vengeful short sighted individual into a wise thoughtful man, who takes his role in society as judge with the utmost vigilance.

+In part I Moko is convinced that he is "The One" and that he's destined to deliver the world from evil.
+In part II he starts to realize that the role he has to play in this world is more elaborate than he initially thought.
+In part III he fully realizes that, although the answers to many problems in the world can not be solved with destiny and violence, he does have an important role to play as a sincere, thoughtful individual that fights for justice peacefully.

 Storyline